lamster2018/EmptyLeakCanary/README.md

 releaseImplementation 'com.squareup.leakcanary:leakcanary-android-no-op:1.*'
 ```

-however, squareup not provide LeakCanary 2.* release version to us,
+however, squareup not provide LeakCanary 2.* no-op to us,

-you will find why at this link
+you will find reason at this link
 https://github.com/square/leakcanary/issues/979

 if your team do not have enough resource to test debug version，you can try  this lib.